Husein Gradaščević

-Husein Gradaščević (Husein-kapetan) (31 August 1802 – 17 August 1834) was a Bosnian military commander who later led a rebellion against the Ottoman government, seeking autonomy for Bosnia.
-Born into a Bosnian noble family, Gradaščević became the captain of Gradačac in the early 1820s, succeeding his relatives (among whom were his father) at the position.
+Husein Gradaščević (Husein-kapetan) (31 August 1802 – 17 August 1834), also known as Zmaj od Bosne (lit.
+'Dragon of Bosnia'), was an Ottoman Bosnian military commander who led an uprising against the Tanzimat, a system of political reforms with aim to modernise the Ottoman Empire.
+Born into a Bosnian noble family, Gradaščević became the captain of Gradačac in the early 1820s, succeeding his relatives (among whom was his father) in the position.
 He grew up surrounded by a political climate of turmoil in the western reaches of the Ottoman Empire.
-With the Russo-Turkish war (1828–29), Gradaščević's importance rose; the Bosnian governor gave him the task of mobilizing an army between the Drina and Vrbas.
+With the Russo-Turkish war (1828–29), Gradaščević's importance rose; the Bosnian governor gave him the task of mobilising an army between the Drina and Vrbas.

-By 1830, Gradaščević became the spokesman of all Ottoman captains in Bosnia, and coordinated the defense in light of a possible Serbian invasion.
+By 1830, Gradaščević became the spokesman of all Ottoman captains in Bosnia and coordinated the defence in light of a possible Serbian invasion.
 Sparked by Ottoman Sultan Mahmud II's reforms that abolished the Janissaries and weakened the privileges of the nobility, and the autonomy and territory granted to the Principality of Serbia, much of the Bosnian nobility united and revolted.
-Gradaščević was chosen as the leader, and claimed the title of Vizier.
-This uprising, with goals of autonomy, lasted three years and included termination of Ottoman loyals mainly in Herzegovina.
+Gradaščević was chosen as the leader and claimed the title of Vizier.
+This uprising, with goals of autonomy, lasted three years and included the termination of Ottoman loyals mainly in Herzegovina.
 Among notable accomplishments, Gradaščević led forces victorious against the Ottoman field marshal in Kosovo.
-The uprising failed, while all captaincies were abolished by 1835.
-Temporarily exiled in Austria, he negotiated his return with the Sultan and was allowed to enter all of the Ottoman Empire except Bosnia.
-He died under controversial circumstances in 1834 and was buried in the Eyüp Cemetery in Istanbul.
+The uprising failed, and all captaincies were abolished by 1835.
+Temporarily exiled to Austria, he negotiated his return with the Sultan and was allowed to enter all of the Ottoman Empire except Bosnia.
+He died under controversial circumstances in 1834 and was most probably buried in the backyard of the Eyup Mosque in Istanbul, or nearby Eyüp Cemetery.

 Gradaščević received the honorific "the Dragon of Bosnia" (Zmaj od Bosne), and is considered a Bosniak national hero.